Accountability documents

 31 December 2011 CE Expenses

-The February 2023 stakeholder survey (conducted by Kantar Public) is a short interim survey which assessed the current state of, and any changes to, stakeholders’ perceptions of our:
+The February 2023 stakeholder survey (conducted by Kantar Public) was a short survey which assessed the current state of, and any changes to, stakeholders’ perceptions of our performance, products, and interactions.

-Earlier this year we commissioned independent research company Kantar Public to undertake stakeholder engagement research on our behalf.
+In 2022 we commissioned independent research company Kantar Public (formerly Colmar Brunton) to undertake stakeholder engagement research on our behalf.
 The research measured perceptions of the XRB’s activities and performance, and how well we are connecting and working with our external stakeholders.

 Kantar Public undertook two pieces of research: